Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 The Frozen Banana Trick That Most Dog Owners Miss

-Okay, so here’s the thing nobody tells you — the ripeness of the banana actually changes how safe it is for your dog.
+Here’s something you probably didn’t know: the ripeness of your banana can affect how safe it is for your dog.

-Overripe bananas (the ones with the super spotty, almost black skin)?
-They’re packed with way more sugar than a regular banana.
-That’s fine in tiny amounts, but feed your golden a chunk of that every day and you’re basically sneaking candy into his diet without realizing it.
+Overripe bananas (the kind that have really spotty skin and are almost black) have a higher sugar content than normal bananas.
+If you feed your golden a chunk of that every day, you’re sneaking candy into his diet without realizing it.

-The cold texture also slows them down, so it doubles as a little enrichment activity.
-Win-win.
+The cold texture of it also slows them down so it’s like a little enrichment activity for them.
+A win-win!

-Stick to a few coins a day — that’s your sweet spot.
+Stick to a few coins a day if you want to make the most of your bet on coins.

 Your Golden Deserves a Spot That Works for Both of You

-Seriously, don’t overthink this.
-Your golden already knows where he wants to nap — right in the middle of everything, probably in your living room.
-Give him a bed that looks good there and cleans up fast.
+Really, just don’t overthink it.
+Your dog already knows where he wants to nap (probably right in the middle of everything, in your living room), so give him a bed that looks good there and can be cleaned easily.

-A cozy, durable bed means less stress for you and one very happy, sprawled-out dog.
-That’s the whole win.
+A cozy bed that is easy to make and easy to use means less stress for you and one very happy, sprawled-out dog.

-So tell me — does your golden have a favorite nap spot, or does he basically rotate through your entire house like he owns it? 🐾
+Is your golden’s favorite nap spot, or does he basically roam through your entire house like he owns it? 🐾 #golden #dog #nap #dogs 1/2